Blue Card Change of Employer

 In making its decision, the authority must also consider the economic consequences for the skilled worker and the company.
 The principle of proportionality applies: If there are doubts about whether the requirements are met, a less lenient measure than suspension should be chosen first.
 A thorough hearing is necessary in all cases to clear up any misunderstandings (see Section 28 of the Administrative Procedure Act ).

 However, revocation is not the only option.
 In certain cases, the Blue Card can be subsequently limited in time .
 This is particularly relevant if the employment relationship ends and the skilled worker is temporarily unemployed.
 As long as the unemployment lasts no longer than three months, the Blue Card remains valid.
-If unemployment lasts longer, an Opportunity Card must be applied for.
-Securing a livelihood—for example, through unemployment benefits—and the chance of finding new employment then play an important role in the official decision.
+If the unemployment lasts longer, an Opportunity Card must be applied for.
+Securing a livelihood—for example, through unemployment benefits—and the prospect of new employment then play an important role in the official decision.

 5. FAQ Changing employers with the Blue Card